VASP Agent: An Agentic Framework for Autonomous First-principles Calculations: Author contributions

 \section{Author contributions}

 W.O., D.Z., and M.S. conceived the idea and designed the research.
-Z.X., J.M., and C.Z. developed the agent framework, performed the experiments, and wrote the first draft.
-S.Z., Y.L., H.S., X.G., and L.B. contributed technical ideas.
+Z.X., C.Zheng, J.M., and Z.W. developed the agent framework, performed the experiments, and wrote the first draft.
+S.Z., Y.L., H.S., P.H., C.Zhang, X.G. and L.B. contributed technical ideas.
 All authors discussed the results and reviewed the manuscript.
-D.Z., and M.S. supervised the work.
+D.Z. and M.S. supervised the work.